Alcohol and Other Drug Abuse Prevention Program 2015-16

 Statement of Philosophy and Expectations

 Missouri State University is committed to providing a healthy, safe, and learning environment for its students, faculty, staff, and guests.
 Abuse of alcohol and other drugs disrupts this environment and interferes with the academic and personal development of the student, and personal and professional development of University employees.
 Standards regarding the use of alcohol and other drugs must support local and state laws.
 Furthermore, policies should reflect and encourage abstinence and low risk consumption of alcohol as acceptable choices, and should actively discourage heavy and high-risk consumption of alcoholic beverages.
-Policies cannot minimize the potential risks to the health and safety of members of the University community, and every member of the University community has a responsibility to prevent the illegal use of drugs or high-risk use of alcohol.
+Policies can minimize the potential risks to the health and safety of members of the University community, but every member of the University community has a responsibility to prevent the illegal use of drugs or high-risk use of alcohol.

 Missouri State University recognizes that university students are adults.
-The University's role is to assist students with every available resource to help them develop satisfying life-styles, and equip them for a better quality of life; nonetheless, it cannot and should not stand in the place of a parent.
+The University's role is to assist students with every available resource to help them develop satisfying life-styles and to equip them for a better quality of life; nonetheless, it cannot and should not stand in the place of a parent.
 University students, as citizens of this community, of this state, and of the nation are, like any other adults, expected to be aware of and to abide by pertinent laws and University regulations.
 On the presumption that these expectations will be carried out, the University will not provide staff or other resources to monitor social activities sponsored by student organizations.
 This will be the responsibility of officers and advisors.

 Concomitant with the expectations that the students will conduct themselves at all times as responsible adults is the understanding that, as adults, students may be subject to civil liability resulting from violation of the law.
 Such liability may exist independently of any disciplinary action taken by the University for violation of its regulations (which includes violation of pertinent laws).
 The University is required by the Drug Free Schools and Communities Act Amendments of 1989 to adopt and implement a program to prevent the use of illicit drugs and the abuse of alcohol by students and employees.
 This program, described herein, is distributed annually to every student and employee of the University.
 Additional copies of the prevention program can be obtained from the Human Resources Office, Carrington Hall 118, or the Dean of Students Office, Plaster Student Union 405.